 Property sales in Paris can be through an estate agent, or direct from the owner, and everything moves quickly, with many properties being snapped up on the day they are advertised.
 We suggest knowing which area you want to be in, and how much you’re willing to pay before anything else.

-If you are from an EU/EEA member state, you are welcome to work in France without a visa, though if you are still not working within 6 months, you may need to show proof that you are looking for work.
-Otherwise you will need a visa granted by the company who have employed you.
+If you are in fact moving from an EU/EEA member state, you are welcome to work in France without a visa, though if you are still not working within 6 months, you may need to show proof that you are looking for work.

 Wages in Paris are just slightly higher than the London average, and the Parisians have a 35 hour working week.

 The healthcare system in France is considered to be one of the best in the world.
 The Protection Universalle Maladie (PUMA) system is a public healthcare system open to expats who have been living in the country for more than 3 months, or those who have started work and are therfore paying into it.
 Before you become eligable to use PUMa as an expat, it is advisable to take out private health insurance cover.

 The UK government has more guidance for UK nationals seeking healthcare in France

 The healthcare system is paid through your social contribution tax, which is about 8% of your income, unless you earn below a certain threshold, however, the government contribution is determined by the seriousness of the illness, and whether it is ongoing.
 So where someone with a chronic illness may have the entirety of their medical bills covered, it is on a rolling scale, so you may be required to pay a small percentage when receiving treatment.

 It is important to register for insurance, and your healthcare card (Carte Vitale) as soon as possible.
 The process of getting a healthcare card can often take a long time, so be sure to get an ‘attestation de couverture sociale’ which will allow you access to healthcare until the card arrives.